15 Side Jobs to Make Some Extra Money

 2. Household Helper/Personal Assistant

 Are you handy around the house?
 Can you fix or build things?
 Do you like cleaning and organizing?
 TaskRabbit is a site you can use to offer your services.
 After you’ve been approved, you’ll be able to use the app to find jobs that interest you.
+If you have handyperson, assembly or cleaning experience, sign-up for Handy or Amazon Professional Services to find jobs in your city.

 You can also use Craiglist and word of mouth to find additional gigs.